 TotalBoat Crystal Clear Epoxy Kits make it easy to get an extraordinarily clear, natural wood finish on brightwork, and wooden canoes and kayaks.
 Special UV filters in the hardener help prevent sunlight damage, and will improve the quality of the protection provided by any varnish finish.

-These convenient, project-ready kits contain our TotalBoat Epoxy Resin, Crystal Clear Hardener, plus handy items for measuring and mixing: pumps & instructions, gloves, stir sticks, and mixing pots.
-The hardener and epoxy resin pumps are calibrated to the proper ratio of one pump of TotalBoat traditional epoxy resin to one pump of Crystal Clear Hardener.
+These convenient, project-ready kits contain our TotalBoat Epoxy Resin, Crystal Clear Hardener, plus handy items for measuring and mixing: instructions, stir sticks, and mixing pots.

 Kits are available in Group Size A (Quart Kit) and Group Size B (Gallon Kit), and are packaged to reduce waste and save money.